Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Improving the reference genome
 ------------------

-If the input data which we retrieved is exactly what you want, you can skip this step.
-You just need to copy the data which you retrieved to ``ANNOgesic/output/target/fasta``.
+If the input data which we retrieved is exactly what you want, you can skip this step and just copy the data which you retrieved to ``ANNOgesic/output/target/fasta``.

 If the retrieved data is only the closed strain of your target strain, you may need to run subcommand ``get_target_fasta``.
 However, this command need the mutation table. please refer